Bee on purple flower

 About the park

 The park was established in 1931, when 110 acres were donated to the state by the famous aviator, who at the time was considered a national hero for being the first to make a nonstop solo flight across the Atlantic Ocean.
-Later, however, he espoused horrendous, white supremacist beliefs and associated with leaders of the Nazi party.
-Some of this history is on display at the nearby museum and former home of Lindbergh, which is operated by the Minnesota Historical Society.
+Later, that heroic stature was called into question as he associated with leaders of the Nazi party and advocated against U.S. involvement in WWII.
+Some of this complicated history is on display at the nearby museum and former home of Lindbergh, which the Minnesota Historical Society operates.

 Our Work by the Numbers